 - a.)
 To promote school stability, educational access and provide a seamless transition when school moves occur for children in out-of-home care, the West Virginia Department of Education and the Out-of-Home Care Education Advisory Committee worked on the following to promote positive outcomes: - An additional Transition Specialist was hired in 2014 and participated in the outof-state site visits to monitor regular educational programs of children in placement.
 They assisted students and the out-of-state host agency in developing individualized portfolios for the transitioning of students.
-The Transition Specialists a.)
-The West Virginia Bureau for Children and Families has been working collaboratively with our Out of Home Provider partners to transform our child placing system.
-There have been numerous group meetings to allow activities of this group to focus on the development of proposals and plans to move from a system built on levels of care to a system built to meet the identified needs of individual children.

-- reconnect children returning from placement in juvenile institutions to their communities and public schools. - The Reaching Every Child brochure was revised and a memorandum was sent out by the State Superintendent of Schools.
+The Transition Specialists reconnect children returning from placement in juvenile institutions to their communities and public schools. - The Reaching Every Child brochure was revised, and a memorandum was sent out by the State Superintendent of Schools.